Microsoft Azure Devops

 Step 4.
 Once the token is generated, securely store it as it will not be accessible later.

-Installing & configuring the agents
+Installing & configuring the self-hosted agents

 Since we have created the token, we can now move into setting up the agent.
 Any agent configuration can be obtained via the Pipelines Agent pools section in the organizational settings in the Azure DevOps dashboard.